Powerclamp 3 support and information

 for hardware 3.0.1 onwards

 Please check your current version found on the settings page.
-To update download both firmware and spiffs .bin files and upload ensure you use matching versions of these files.
+To update download both firmware and (spiffs / filesystem) .bin files and upload ensure you use matching versions of these files.

 Ensure the powerclamp is on a stable power supply >50v and not diverting.

-The crowbar part is separate from the powerclamp controller, and each device can be configured for any mix of models, eg powerclamp can operate just below the 140V region using a 15 Ohm resistors and the crowbar can be set to 140v, 250v or 400v independently. both are set by a solder join marked on the PCB. the crowbar is on the left hand side, where the powerclamp is the top right settings.
+Dealers only: The crowbar part is separate from the powerclamp controller, and each device can be configured for any mix of models, eg powerclamp can operate just below the 140V region using a 15 Ohm resistors and the crowbar can be set to 140v, 250v or 400v independently. both are set by a solder join marked on the PCB.